-For both regions, we find that LE decreases for deforested areas but mostly limited to the afternoon between 12:00-18:00 UTC.
-Although this reduced LE would result in less moisture availability during the afternoon, it did not affect rainfall amounts significantly, potentially because rainfall frequency peaks between 15:00 UTC and the early morning hours (see Fig 7b), whenoceanic moisture may be advected inland from the coast due to increased onshore winds over night.
-We assess diurnal cycles of $\Delta\theta$ , specific humidity changes, 1.5m temperature changes, pressure changes and changes in 10m convergence caused by the changes in pressure (see section 3.3) and 10m winds (see section 3.4) to show that how deforestation affects the dynamics and thermodynamics is critical for how the rainfall changes.
+For both regions, we find that LE decreases for deforested areas but usually only mostly limited to the afternoon between 380 between the hours of 12:00-18:00 UTC.
+Although this reduced LE would result in less moisture availability during the afternoon, this it did not affect the rainfall amounts significantly-, potentially because rainfall frequency peaks most rain falls between 15:00 UTC and the early morning hours (see Fig 7b), when and oceanic moisture may be advected inland more from the coast due to increased onshore winds over night.
+We assess diurnal cycles of $\Delta\theta$, specific humidity changes, 1.5m temperature changes, pressure changes and changes in 10m convergence caused by the changes in pressure (see section 3.3)

+and 10m winds (see section 3.4) to show that how deforestation affects the dynamics and thermodynamics is critical for how the rainfall changes.